-"The tragedy in life does not lie in not reaching your goal.
+"The tragedy in life doesn't lie in not reaching your goal.
 The tragedy lies in having no goal to reach."

 —Benjamin E. Mays

-The New South, Black Business History, Civil Rights, Race Relations, History of Black Education, Politics, the War on Poverty, Urban Renewal, Liberalism, North Carolina History, Biography, and Public History.
+The New South, Black Business/Banking/Wall Streets, Civil Rights, Race Relations, History of Black Education, Politics, War on Poverty, Urban Renewal, Housing, Liberalism, North Carolina History, Biography, and Public History.

-PhD, Unites States History, University of North Carolina at Chapel Hill (2014)
+PhD, United States History, University of North Carolina at Chapel Hill (2014)

 MA, North Carolina Central University (2007)

 BA, North Carolina Central University (2005)

 John Hervey Wheeler, Black Banking, and the Economic Struggle for Civil Rights (University Press of Kentucky, 2020)

 Peer-Reviewed Journal Articles

 "'The Bright Sunshine of a New Day': John Hervey Wheeler, Black Business, and Civil Rights in North Carolina, 1929-1964," North Carolina Historical Review 93 (July 2016)